 Take your Time Getting to Know Someone Online

-Interact on Graze until you feel comfortable to interact off of it.
+Interact on Hulah until you feel comfortable to interact off of it.
 Be cautious of users that move to fast for you or ask for things that you are not comfortable giving.
 Similar to how you would build a relationship offline, use the same practice and process while online.
 Ask as many questions as you need to feel comfortable before you decide to go to the next step of interaction.
 If or when you decide to meet in person, until you have developed trust, always meet at a public place with other people around.

 Share with Friends and Family